-HELP PUNTA SANTIAGO AND MONKEY ISLAND REBUILD THEIR LIVES
+HELP THE PUNTA SANTIAGO COMMUNITY AND MONKEY ISLAND REBUILD THEIR LIVES

 After two hurricanes hit Puerto Rico, the staff has been up against extreme odds.
 Daily, they never cease to provide food, water, and care to the monkeys, only to return to their own homes which have been devastated.
 Without our help, resources will soon be exhausted and the people and monkeys will suffer.